PyVRP/PyVRP/docs/source/dev/contributing.rst

 Setting up Github Codespaces
 ----------------------------

-If you are having trouble building PyVRP from source or setting up your local development environment, you can try to build PyVRP online, using GitHub Codespaces.
+If you are having trouble building PyVRP from source or setting up your local development environment, you can try to build PyVRP online, using `GitHub Codespaces <https://docs.github.com/en/codespaces>`_.
-Github Codespaces allows you to create a development environment right in your browser, removing the need to install local development environments and deal with incompatible dependencies.
+Github Codespaces allows you to create a development environment directly in your browser.

-To launch Github Codespaces, go to the `repository <https://github.com/PyVRP/PyVRP>`_ and click on the green button.
+To launch Github Codespaces, go to the `PyVRP repository <https://github.com/PyVRP/PyVRP>`_ and click on the green button.
 Select the Codespaces tab and click on the `+` icon to create a Codespaces environment.
 This environment is configured with all necessary dependencies to build PyVRP.
 Once the setup completes, execute the test suite to verify everything runs smoothly: